Safeguarding the Evidential Value of Forensic Cryptocurrency Investigations

 Reliability correlates with the weight of evidence in a criminal procedure \citep{PresentingStatsEvi:2016, Good:1950} and is hence of relevance for the (free) consideration of evidence in trials and in pre-trial stages to establish necessary degrees of suspicion (\eg US: \textit{'reasonable suspicion'} \citepalias{TerryVOhio:1968}, GER: \textit{'sufficient factual indication'} \citepalias[§ 152 (2)]{GermanCCP}, UK: \textit{'belief that a crime may have been committed'} \citepalias[Section 2.1]{UKPoliceCOP:2015}, NL: \textit{'reasonable suspicion'} (\citetalias[Section 27 § 1]{NL:CCP}; \citetalias{Straftatprognose}).
 Consequently, digital/electronic evidence should be based on precise and scientifically verified methods irrespective of whether the digital investigation is conducted "in-house" or if it is outsourced \citep[\eg DFaaS:][]{DFaaS:vanBaar:2014}.

 In addition, the methods must be applied properly when collecting and processing data~\citepalias{CCPS:UK,FedRE901}.
 Reliability hence has to be evaluated for the scientific methods as well as the correct use of them.
-A lack of scientific verifiability reduces the evidential value of the found evidence or, in the worst case results in the complete loss of it.
+A lack of scientific verifiability results in a reduced evidential value or, at worst, in the valuelessness of the evidence.
 Proof can be brought forward by describing results of testing the process, the logic of the process, or by having an expert testimony~\citepalias{FedRE901,Daubert:1993,Kumho:1999} \citep{Heinson:2015}.
 A combination of these approaches generally increases the reliability of evidence in court and the unavailability of a specific approach increases the importance of the other.
 In the given context, the reliability of information can be influenced on three levels: (i) the implementation of clustering heuristics, (ii) annotations, and (iii) the correct use of the tools.

-\textbf{Clustering Reliability:} Although proving the reliability of algorithms is subject to an ongoing discussion~\citep{KehlAlgorithmCourt}, we can assume that a reliability assessment of clustering processes must consider the underlying (usually formalized) heuristics, its implementation (algorithm), and its functioning when being applied on a particular \vc (logic of the process).
+\textbf{Clustering Reliability:} Although proving the reliability of algorithms is subject to an ongoing discussion~\citep{KehlAlgorithmCourt}, we can assume that a reliability assessment of clustering processes must consider the underlying (usually formalized) heuristics, its implementation (algorithm), and its functioning when being applied on a particular \vc (logic of the process)